zensols.datdesc package¶

 input_path (

-) – definitions YAML path location or directoryoutput_path – output file or directory
+Path) – YAML definitions or JSON serialized fileoutput_path – output file or directory

 output_image_format – the output format (defaults to